-If there are no winners in a prize tier, the prize pool for that particular tier rolls down to be shared among players in the next winning prize tier.
+If there are no winners in a prize tier (apart from the jackpot), the prize pool for that particular tier rolls down to be shared among players in the next winning prize tier.
 When this happens, the prize pool for the tier in question is dramatically increased, as was the case in EuroMillions draw number 669.
 As there was no winner in the Match 5 plus one Lucky Star category in that draw, the Match 5 prize increased to €649,098.60.

 See the EuroMillions Prizes page to find the percentage of the prize fund that is dedicated to each winning tier.